This establishment is governed by Private Law.

 Caitlin recalled how Daniel looked at that knife.
 She wondered what she could do to stop him from killing himself.

 The day before Caitlin’s father left for California, she met him at his ship.
 He had been living there for several days already.
 The moment she arrived, her father turned his back on he was doing and clasped her hands in an uncharacteristically gentle manner.
 Caitlin reluctantly let him.
 She was angry that her father was leaving her, but now, just hours before his departure, that emotion was overwhelmed by sadness and fear.
 They walked hand-in-hand along the wharf, saying nothing as they gazed out into the Gulf of Alaska, Caitlin clung more and more tightly to her father’s hand.

-They sat down side by side on an old green bench that looked out over Gulf.
+They sat down side by side on an faded bench partially covered in chipped green paint.
+They looked out over Gulf.
 Caitlin’s father said,“This is the wrong time for me to go away.
 You’re too young and the world is … Never mind that.
 I want you to know that I don’t want to leave you.
 I’m going because I have no choice.
 My Patron …” Caitlin hugged his arm; her tears moistened his shirt.

-After a few moments Caitlin’s father gently extracted himself and put a key around his daughter’s neck.
-He interrupted the embrace not because he was unsentimental, but rather because he was consoled by doing his duty, and wanted to get started doing it.
+After a few moments Caitlin’s father gently extracted himself from her arms and put a key around her neck.
+He interrupted the embrace not because he was unsentimental, but rather because he was consoled by doing his duty, and wanted to get started doing it in order to speed up his return.
 He placed his hands firmly, but lightly, onto his daughter’s shoulders, and said, “Look at me dear heart.
 Do you know where I keep my money?

 “The Second Bank of Alaska.”

 “At Main and Palin.
 It opens at 10 am …”